Kommunicate-io/Healthcare-Chatbot/README.md

 **Smart Rich Messaging:** Leverage rich messages using buttons, cards, carousels, forms or lists to provide an exquisite support chat experience to your customers.

-**Appointment Scheduling:** Quickly respond to generic user queries using Quick Replies.
-Easily create and manage templated messages from your dashboard.

-**Delivering prescriptions and lab test reports:** Real-time sharing and downloading of medication prescriptions and lab test reports on WhatsApp, Facebook, Instagram, Telegram, and more with Omnichannel Healthcare chatbot.

-**Telemedicine:** Telemedicine bot for digital patient consultation, remote patient monitoring, and secured storage of personal data, all using a single platform made specifically for the healthcare industry.

-**Reminders and Notifications:** Reduce no-shows for appointment bookings with reminders and notify patients to take medicines at prescribed hours.
-Keep them informed of new offers and updates.

 ### Example :